suse-edge/edge-image-builder/docs/building-images.md

 ## Image Definition File

 The Image Definition File is a YAML document describing a single image to build.
-The file is specified using the `-config-file` argument.
+The file is specified using the `--definition-file` argument.
 Only a single image may be built at a time, however the same image configuration directory may be used to build multiple images by creating multiple definition files.

 The following can be used as the minimum configuration required to create an image: